 A scenario in which the employer pays half the employee-only coverage and the employee pays all the premiums for covering his spouse and children would still qualify.

 No Tax Credit for Owners of the Business

-- Average annual wages exceed $25,800 per full-time equivalent for years 2015 and later.
+- Your average annual wages exceed $25,800 per FTE employee for years 2015 and later.

 - Actual health insurance premiums exceed the average premiums paid for health coverage in the employer's geographical area.

 The health care tax credit can be calculated and claimed using Form 8941.
 The form must be attached to the business's tax return.
 The credit then reduces any income tax the business owes.